FedejGon/pyCC.id/paper/paper.md

-### Acknowledgements

-This work was partially supported by CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas, Argentina) under Project PIP 1679.

-### Mentions of scholarly publications
+# Mentions of scholarly publications

-The `pyCC.id` package serves as a generalized implementation of the hybrid identification methodology introduced for first-order systems in [@Gonzalez2023] and [@Gonzalez2024], and later extended to second-order systems using neural networks in [@Gonzalez2025nody] and [@Gonzalez2025arxiv].
+The `pyCC.id` package provides a generalized software implementation of the CC-based approaches for system identification.
+This core methodology was central to methods first introduced for first-order systems [@Gonzalez2023; @Gonzalez2024] and later extended to second-order systems [@Gonzalez2025nody; @Gonzalez2025arxiv]. pyCC.id unifies and extends this approach into a single framework capable of handling higher-order dynamical systems.

-### Key References
+# Key References

-The software archive is available at: [https://github.com/FedejGon/pyCC.id](https://github.com/FedejGon/pyCC.id)
+The software package is available at: [https://github.com/FedejGon/pyCC.id](https://github.com/FedejGon/pyCC.id)

+# Acknowledgements

+This work was partially supported by CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas, Argentina).
+We acknowledge the computational resources from the Clementina XXI supercomputer and CCT-Rosario Computational Center, both managed by the High Performance Computing National System (SNCAD, ME-Argentina), with the support of the Undersecretariat of Science and Technology of Argentina.

 # References